Step 1. BOM checking

 Step 10.
 Repeat step 2 to step 9 to mount components on the other side (optional)

 After the above steps, your PCBs are mounted with components on one side, and usually, they will go to the next step.
-But some PCBs are designed to have two sides mounted with components.
+However, some PCBs are designed to have two sides mounted with components.
 In this case, we will repeat steps from 2 to 9 to mount components on the other side.

 Step 11.
 AOI testing, visual inspection, and sampling inspection